tw-mosip/inji-openid4vp/kotlin/openID4VP/README.md

 1. JsonEncodingException is thrown if there is any issue while serializing the Verifiable Presentation token without proof.

 ### shareVerifiablePresentation
-- This function constructs a verifiable presentation token with proof using received VPResponseMetadata, then sends it and the presentation submission to the Verifier via a POST request.
+- This function constructs a verifiable presentation token with proof using received VPResponseMetadata, then sends it and the presentation submission to the Verifier via a HTTP POST request.
 - Returns the response with a success or error message back to the wallet.

 ```